In this Article

 While plastic was a genius creation when first invented, now it has been mass-produced on such a devastatingly huge scale - with single-use plastics overpopulating countries across the world.
 The final straw (pardon the pun) was with the impact that single-use straws had on our oceans; an estimated 8.3 billion straws now pollute the sea and harm ecosystems around the world.

 Aside from straws, plastic cups have had a detrimental impact on the planet with festivals being one of the worst offenders to date.
 An estimated 100 million solo cups are thrown away by events every year; so it’s clearly time for seismic change!
 Which is why we have removed it from our product line.

-When it comes to planning for environmentally friendly festivals, why not ditch plastic cups (figuratively of course) and opt for sustainable paper cups?
+When it comes to planning for environmentally friendly festivals, why not ditch plastic cups (figuratively of course) and opt for sustainable single layer paper cups?
 You can even grab custom-made and super affordable biodegradable paper cups that compost in a fortnight; a sustainable alternative that doesn’t mean you have to quit your daily coffee-fix

 The Future of print is Green